Blog Articles

 • Descriptive link text (Replace “Learn More” with “Find a Neurology Location”)

-Users also need to be able to pause or play the content with a keyboard.
-Never use auto-play or place text over moving video content.
-These features can be disorienting and, at worst, triggering.
+Users should be able to pause, play, or control media with a keyboard.
+Never use auto-play or place text over moving video content as this can disorient users.

 We're here to help